 What is 18/10 Stainless Steel?

-The numbers 18 and 10 in the stainless steel cookware indicate the percentage of chromium and nickel that are added to the stainless steel.
-It means that the material is made up of 18% chromium and 10% nickel.
-This also contains carbon in a very low amount almost 0.1% to make the steel harder.
-The higher the percentage of these elements, the better the quality of the cookware.
-This is because the higher nickel content makes the cookware more resistant to rust and helps to maintain its polish for longer periods of time.
+The numbers 18/10 represent the composition of stainless steel, they refer to the amount of chromium and nickel, sometimes other elements are also included in the mix.
+It indicates that the material has 18% chromium and 10% nickel composition.
+It also contains about 0.1% of carbon to were the steel.
+The higher the fraction of these elements is, the better the quality of the cookware.
+This is because by including greater quantities of nickel, the cookware becomes more resistant to rust and is able to sustain its polish for better time allocation.